-There were a variety of musical instruments prevalent during the medieval times.
-The most common of these instruments were string, woodwind, and percussion.
+There were a variety of musical instruments prevalent during medieval times.
+The most common of these instruments were string, woodwind, and percussion instruments.

 Other important musical instruments included adufe, rebec, gittern, cymbals, timbrel, lute etc. Similarly, organistrum was a popular instrument which consisted of strings vibrated by a circular bow or wheel.

 Another popular instrument was bladder pipe which consisted of a reed enclosed by an animal bladder.
 The musician blew into the bladder through its mouthpiece and created sounds through the holes in the reed.

 Sometimes a second pipe was used parallel to the first one.
 This medieval musical instrument is found in the illustrations of Cantigas de Santa Maria, which was a collection of sacred songs composed for the court of Alfonso el Sabio.

 Medieval musicians used various themes in their songs and compositions.
 The most popular themes, carried over from the ancient times, were the ones celebrating heroes, gods, and love.

 Themes of god and heroes were most popular among the northern Bards, also known as Skald.
 On the other hand, popular themes in the south of Europe mainly consisted of love and the accomplishments of the knights.

 Medieval musicians employed by the royal courts also sang the praises of the kings and the royal traditions.
 During the middle and high medieval times, theological themes also became an important part of the musical compositions, even through the musicians were generally condemned by the Church and denied salvation.

 The main reason behind the Church condemnation of medieval musicians was the fact that they bodily movements were an important part of their performance.